ArexCR-ProjectPolaris/example/ISSUES.md

 A clear and concise description of what the issue is about.

 #### Screenshots
-Add any screenshots of the issue
+Add any screenshots of the issue.

 #### Files
 A list of relevant files for this issue.
 This will help people navigate the project and offer some clues of where to start.